magefan/module-msi-disabler/README.md

 # Magento 2 Multi-Source Inventory Disabler

+This module helps to disable MSI in Magento 2 and provides some rewrites to solve errors once Multi-Source Inventory is disabled.

 ## Installation Method 1 - Installing via composer
   * Open command line
   * Using command "cd" navigate to your magento2 root directory